jprjr/multistreamer/README.md

 # multistreamer

-**WORK IN PROGRESS** - this is not yet usable, this README is more "wish-list" than README right now.

 This is a tool for simulcasting RTMP streams to multiple services.

 It allows users to add accounts for their favorite streaming services,